This post may contain affiliate links. Please see my disclosure policy for more details.

 For a detailed cost breakdown of all the road trips I went on in Australia, plus typical costs in the cities, check out this blog post:

-Melbourne to Sydney Drive Stops
+Melbourne to Sydney Drive Itinerary

-Here are the details of each of my recommended drive stops from Melbourne to Sydney, along with budget accommodation options!
+Here are the details of each of my recommended drive stops from Melbourne to Sydney, along with budget accommodation options.

 If you haven’t already visited Phillip Island on a day trip from Melbourne, do add it onto your Melbourne to Sydney road trip itinerary.

-It’s a beautiful, rugged place home to over 32,000 little penguins, and the Phillip Island penguin parade is a well-known, nightly event where you can watch the little penguins waddle in from the ocean at sunset to set up camp for the night.
+It’s a beautiful, rugged place home to over 32,000 little penguins, and the Phillip Island Penguin Parade is a well-known, nightly event where you can watch the little penguins waddle in from the ocean at sunset to set up camp for the night.
 I’d definitely recommend it!

 Melbourne to Phillip Island: 145km – 2 hrs 15 min